morgana-x/mc-datapack-gojohollowpurple/README.md

 (Need to respawn to receive effects and items)

-Obviously can set to 0 as well to remove that, (Please note that the username __morgana will always be set to gojo each time the pack is loaded, edit the code if you don't want that!)
+Obviously can set to 0 as well to remove that

+(Need to respawn to remove effects and items)